-Your shoes have to fit really tightly if you want to get the best vertical jump results.
+Your shoes have to fit properly if you want to get the best vertical jump results.

-Overall, you really can't underestimate the importance of a tight fit.
-In fact, when basketball players get their vertical jump measured in pre-draft combines they often wear shoes a half-size too small to ensure as tight a fit as possible!
+Overall, you really can't underestimate the importance of a snug fit.
+In fact, when basketball players get their vertical jump measured in pre-draft combines, they often wear shoes a half-size too small to ensure as tight a fit as possible!

 This point is very related to #1.
-Slippery shoes (or courts) are poisson to jumping high!
+Slippery shoes (or courts) are poison to jumping high.

 You either fall or your jump will be much lower because your leg loses tension and can no longer act as an effective lever.

-This also the reason why you can jump a lot higher on pristine, regularly waxed hardwood courts compared to dusty outdoor courts.
-You are able to convert horizontal speed into vertical speed much more effectively!
+This is also the reason you can jump a lot higher on pristine, regularly-waxed, hardwood courts compared to dusty outdoor courts.
+You are able to convert horizontal speed into vertical speed much more effectively.

-When it comes to jumping as high as possible, you don't want shoes with a lot of cushion!
-While these may be more comfortable and easier on your joints, they also absorb a lot of energy when you are pushing into the ground and therefore negatively effect your vertical.
+When it comes to jumping as high as possible, you don't want shoes with a lot of cushion.
+While these may be more comfortable and easier on your joints, they also absorb a lot of energy when you are pushing into the ground and, therefore, negatively affect your vertical.

 This is comparable to dribbling a flat basketball.
-If the air pressure is too low, the ball dampens the impact so much that it doesn't bounce back as high as if the ball is fully inflated!
+If the air pressure is too low, the ball dampens the impact so much it doesn't bounce back as high as it would if the ball were fully inflated.

-Alright, now that you now what to look for, I want to show you some basketball shoes which are suited really well for jumping:
+Now that you now what to look for, I want to show you some basketball shoes suited really well for jumping.

 These shoes provide excellent fit, awesome traction and just the right amount of cushion.
-I am absolutely in love with these shoes because they make you feel really "connected" to the court and allow me to jump higher as well as make cuts much quicker than in my previous Kobe X!
-You can check them out here.
+I am absolutely in love with these shoes, because they make me feel really "connected" to the court and allow me to jump higher as well as to make cuts much quicker than in my previous Kobe X. You can check them out here.

-If you are measuring your vertical jump for something like a pre-draft combine and your single goal is to jump as high as possible then I have another tip for you:
+If you are measuring your vertical jump for something like a pre-draft combine and your single goal is to jump as high as possible, I have another tip for you:

-You don't want to play basketball in these, but if you just want to perform the best vertical jump you can then these are a great option!
+You don't want to play basketball in these, but if you just want to perform the best vertical jump, these are a great option.

-Race waffles are extremely light, have a very stiff sole and are made for rapid acceleration which makes them great or jumping high!
+Race waffles are extremely light, have a very stiff sole and are made for rapid acceleration, which makes them great for jumping high.

 One example of such a shoe is the Nike Zoom Rival, they are definitely not made for playing basketball, but if you purchase them a half size too small and break them in a little bit you have the perfect shoes to impress the scouts with your vertical jump!